COVID-19: 24/7 hotline 800 190 590, click to read more information

-For students from outside the European Union who come to study in Poland, this may well be the beginning of a fascinating adventure of discovering Europe.
+For students from outside the European Union who would like to study in Poland this may well be the beginning of a fascinating adventure of discovering Europe.
 Being invited to study in Poland means that you are invited to the European Union, of which Poland is an active member state.
-We encourage you to discover the European Union, which offers not only varied and interesting cultures and the opportunities associated with strong, innovative economies, but it also provides the very best conditions for successful higher education study in a challenging and friendly atmosphere.
-Study in Poland provides the top-quality education, internationally recognised degrees, almost no other region in the world can set your career off to such a promising start.
+We encourage you to discover the European Union, which offers not only varied and interesting cultures and the opportunities associated with strong, innovative economies, but it also provides the very best conditions for successful higher education studies in a challenging and friendly atmosphere.
+Study in Poland provides the top-quality education, internationally recognised degrees, and highly appreciable infrastructures almost no other region in the world can set your career off to such a promising start!

 1) Official name: Republic of Poland (short form: Poland), Rzeczpospolita Polska (short form in Polish: Polska)

 3) Location: Central Europe.
 Poland borders Germany, the Czech Republic, Slovakia, Ukraine, Belarus, Lithuania and Russia (the Kaliningrad exclave).
 Its northern border (440 km long) runs along the Baltic Sea coast.

 4) Capital city: Warszawa (Warsaw: population 1.7 million / Warsaw agglomeration: 2.5 million)

 5) Population: 38 million.
 Poland has the seventh-largest population in Europe (omitting Russia), and the sixth-largest in the European Union.

 6) Time zone: Poland belongs to the Central European time zone (GMT + 1 hour / UTC + 1 hour), except for between the last Sunday in March and the last Sunday in October when it switches to daylight saving time.